Japan’s defense reform tarnished by low public support, unconvincing sales pitch

 Abe, meanwhile, is trying not to exacerbate tensions with Beijing and has stopped short of citing a clash with China as a possible scenario during his Diet contributions.
 He has referred instead only obliquely to its growing military power.
 Indeed, China has been the No. 1 trading partner with Japan in recent years and it would be too risky, both economically and politically, for Abe to provoke Beijing by openly discussing a scenario of war with China.

+Instead he has cited North Korea’s nuclear ballistic missile and nuclear weapons development as one of the main military threats to the nation.
+His decision to highlight this rather than the threat from China has contributed to the confusion.
 Meanwhile, even with the enactment of the bills, Japan still would be unable to fully exercise the right of collective self-defense, although the United Nations bestows the right on all member countries.
 Senior government officials maintain that no major country attaches such strict conditions to using the right of collective self-defense.

 During an Upper House session Monday, Foreign Minister Fumio Kishida pointed out that among the U.S., Britain and Australia, none has laws that “set conditions for use of the right to self-defense.”